-in Nepal

-This is a policy mapping and review of laws that are relevant to online violence within the scope of digital rights in Nepal, with a focus on gender and sexuality.
-Three human rights lenses: Right to Privacy, Freedom of Expression and Freedom from Violence are used to analyze relevant laws.
+Mapping laws relevant to online violence in Nepal This is a policy mapping and review of laws that are relevant to online violence within the scope of digital rights in Nepal, with a focus on gender and sexuality.
+Three human rights lenses-Right to Privacy, Freedom of Expression and Freedom from Violence-are used to analyze relevant laws.
 This document is meant to be a condensed guide for victims, legal practitioners and activists.

-Paradoxical framing

-Many of these laws have a dual framing; the benefits of many of these laws appear to come with strings attached.
+Paradoxical framing Many of these laws have a dual framing: the benefits appear to come with strings attached.
 While they have aspects that victims of online violence can use to seek justice, additional clauses have the potential to be misused for restricting civil liberties.
 This is a recurring theme across most of the laws cited here.